Navigation

 5012 E. Van Buren St.

-The Honey Bear's BBQ recognizable midtown A-frame restaurant due to the pandemic and was set to become another barbecue spot which ran into issues of its own.
+The recognizable Honey Bear's BBQ midtown A-frame location closed due to the pandemic and was set to become another barbecue spot which ran into issues of its own.
 But thankfully, the original location of Honey Bear’s on Van Buren and 52nd streets remains open.
-This restaurant and catering company has been serving Tenessee-style barbecue since 1986.
+This restaurant and catering company has been serving Tennessee-style barbecue since 1986.
 Standouts on the menu include Honey Bear's specialty pulled pork shoulder and ultra-creamy mac and cheese.

 click to enlarge